View Travis Barnard's Obituary on savannahnow.com and share memories

 He was preceded in death by his brother Trey Barnard (1996), and his grandparents.

-Travis is survived by his son, Brennen Barnard, Kimberly Barnard, and his parents, Leon and Linda Barnard, all of Savannah, as well as many aunts, uncles, and cousins.
+Travis is survived by his son, Brennen Barnard, Kim Barnard, and his parents, Leon and Linda Barnard, all of Savannah, as well as many aunts, uncles, and cousins.

 Visitation will be 5:00 to 7:00 p.m., Friday, March 22, 2019 at Fox & Weeks, Hodgson Chapel.